tracyscott/RainbowStudio/LXStudioUserGuide.md

 Pattern Details Component
 -------------------------
 When you have selected a pattern, the Pattern Details component will be visible immediately to the right of the Channel Details component, labeled with the pattern name.
-The Pattern Details component allow you to configure pattern parameters.
+The Pattern Details component allows you to configure pattern parameters.
 For Iterator, we can adjust the speed of the iteration.
-The value in the speed knob can be increased or decreased by click-and-drag up or click-and-drag down.
+The value of the speed knob can be increased or decreased by click-and-drag up or click-and-drag down.
 The value can also be set exactly by clicking the knob to select it and then typing a value and then pressing enter.